dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 Now boot to macOS, mount your USB installer EFI and disable `AppleXcpmCfgLock` quirk in `Config.plist -> Kernel`.
 Restart macOS from the USB drive to see if it works.

 ### Reducing Thermal Throttling (Undervolting)
+`NEW` No need for this section if you have configured Advanced BIOS Settings

 Download Intel Power Gadget for macOS [here](https://www.intel.com/content/www/us/en/developer/articles/tool/power-gadget.html) and test your machine on `All Thread Frequency`, see if it throttles (caps at 2.8GHz for this machine below 70 degrees).
 If it does, you may want to consider undervolting.
 Undervolting your CPU can reduce heat, improve performance, and provide longer battery life.
 However, if done incorrectly, it may cause an unstable system.
 My preferred method is using [VoltageShift](https://github.com/sicreative/VoltageShift).

 VoltageShift binary and kext are already provided in the link above, hence no need to build with XCode.
 Open Terminal in the folder of your prefered version and run this command: